 How countries around the world are getting children back to school

 Education has changed across the globe due to the COVID-19 pandemic and how easily the coronavirus can spread.
-In the US, most schools will stay closed for the remainder of the academic school year.
-Plans for reopening later in the year are also uncertain, with recommendations such as social distancing, reduced hours, and prolonged dismissals.
+In the US, a number of schools will stay partially closed for the remainder of the academic school year.
+Plans for reopening fully later in the year are also uncertain, with recommendations such as social distancing, reduced hours, and prolonged dismissals.
 Schools in other countries, on the other hand, are starting to reopen their classrooms.
 In this Pacific Prime article, we’ll take a look at how countries around the world are getting children back to school.

 Mandatory masks and other back-to-school measures